Cork (material): Use in wine bottling

 As late as the mid-17th century, French vintners did not use cork stoppers, using instead oil-soaked rags stuffed into the necks of bottles.

 Wine corks can be made of either a single piece of cork, or composed of particles, as in champagne corks; corks made of granular particles are called "agglomerated corks".

 Natural cork closures are used for about 80% of the 20 billion bottles of wine produced each year.
-After a decline in use as wine-stoppers due to the increase in the use of synthetic alternatives, cork wine-stoppers are making a comeback and currently represent approximately 60% of wine-stoppers in 2016.
+After a decline in use as wine-stoppers due to the increase in the use of synthetic alternatives, cork wine-stoppers once again began to increase in popularity, representing approximately 60% of wine-stoppers in 2016.